 Let’s begin with understanding exactly what customer segmentation is before diving into customer segmentation analysis.

-Customer segmentation is the process by which you divide your customers up based on common characteristics – such as demographics or behaviors, so your marketing team or sales team can reach out to those customers more effectively.
+Customer segmentation is the process by which you divide your customers into segments up based on common characteristics – such as demographics or behaviors, so your marketing team or sales team can reach out to those customers more effectively.

 These customer segmentation groups can also be used to begin discussions of building a marketing persona.
 This is because effective customer segmentation analysis is typically used to inform a brand’s messaging and positioning, helps organizations know what new products are services they might want to invest in, and uncovers ways to improve how the business sells.
 Because of this, marketing personas need to be closely aligned to those segments in order to be effective.